masbagal/musings/src/posts/20250702-stepfather.md

 He accepted this.
 As time went on, I admitted that he is a kind person and admitting that the unpleasant process that occurred at the beginning wasn't entirely his fault (While he also had a part of it, there was another person that had a bigger role in this big dumpster fire).

-Until this day I still call him _"Om"_, which translates to "Uncle".
+To this day I still call him _"Om"_, which translates to "Uncle".

 ### The Process of Accepting and Letting Go